Ablative CO2 Laser: Treatment, Recovery & Results

 Ablative CO2 Laser Before and After

-Because fully ablative CO2 laser removes the entire outer layer of skin and stimulates deep collagen remodelling, results are typically more significant than those achieved with fractional treatment.
+Because fully ablative CO2 laser removes the entire outer layer of skin and stimulates deep collagen remodelling, results are typically more dramatic than those achieved with fractional treatment.
 Most patients see meaningful improvement from 4 to 6 weeks after treatment, with continued enhancement over 6 to 12 months as new collagen matures beneath the skin surface.

 Common improvements seen in ablative CO2 laser before and after results include: